kadengriffith/kbrew_hypertxt/README.md

 ```

 PLEASE NOTE:
-As of this moment the components used are meant for a project I'm working on but they are using the same structuring techniques seen in the kbrew_hypertxt_templates.js example.
+The components are meant for a project I'm working on but they are using the same structuring techniques seen in the kbrew_hypertxt_templates.js example.
 Please bend those to your needs and don't rely on the current limited customization.

 The main takeaway is that asking JavaScript to write your served files just became a lot more manageable.